-Moving to GhanaiStockphoto
+Moving to Ghana?

-Moving to Ghana: Country Overview
+Moving to Ghana

-Let us end this section with a fun fact: those of you moving to Ghana’s coastal areas in the south are closer to the intersection of the Prime Meridian and the Equator — or the “center” of the world, if you will — than anywhere else on the planet.
+Let us end this section with a fun fact: those of you moving to the coastal areas in the south are closer to the intersection of the Prime Meridian and the Equator — or the “center” of the world, if you will — than anywhere else on the planet.

-As per usual in tropical countries, expats moving to Ghana can kiss seasons goodbye, at least to a certain extent.
-The only seasonal change you are going to experience upon your move to Ghana is the switch between the rainy seasons and the dry seasons.
-While the southern parts of the country have two rainy seasons per year — one stretching from May to June and another from August to September, those of you moving to Ghana’s north can look forward to a single, merged rainy season from May to September.
+As per usual in tropical countries, expats moving to Ghana can kiss the seasons goodbye, at least to a certain extent.
+The only seasonal change you are going to experience is the switch between the rainy seasons and the dry seasons.
+While the southern parts of the country have two rainy seasons per year — one stretching from May to June and another from August to September, expats in Ghana’s north can look forward to a single, merged rainy season from May to September.

 After moving to Ghana, you will realize that apart from differences in precipitation, there are also considerable differences in terms of temperature and humidity between the various regions of the country.
-Expats moving to Ghana’s southern coastal regions will probably have least problems dealing with the local climate, as it tends to be warm rather than hot, and not too humid.
+Expats in Ghana’s southern coastal regions will probably have least problems dealing with the local climate, as it tends to be warm rather than hot, and not too humid.
 The southwestern corner of the country is hot and humid; fittingly, it is also the only part of the country covered by rainforest.
 The North is hot and dry, and the occasional drought is not an uncommon problem in the region.

 For an African city of its size, the city center of Accra is very safe both for locals and people moving to Ghana.
 The matter of housing will most likely be handled by your future employer before your move to Ghana’s capital — your preferred choices should be located in the northern and western parts of town, or more generally, the high-income housing areas.
 Slums and urban decay pose major problems in parts of the city, often exacerbated by the influx of illegal immigrants from West African countries moving to Ghana’s capital.
 Expats should try to steer clear of those areas.